Kiana, Alaska: Politics

-Kiana has a city administrator who is ultimately responsible for the day-to-day operations of the facilities and to carry out the vision and the mission that is set forth by the City Council and the Mayor who are both elected by the people.
+Kiana has a city administrator who is responsible for the day-to-day operations of the facilities and to carry out the vision and the mission that is set forth by the City Council and the Mayor who are both elected by the citizens.
 The mayor's responsibility is to help set the focus of the Council.

 Tom Cyrus was mayor of Kiana for 7 years, from 2003 to 2010.
 During that time, the city and traditional council worked closely.
-They decided to merge the two governments and formed a joint council since they were working with similar visions.
-The merged organization held joint council meetings and planning sessions.
+They chose to merge the two governments and formed a joint council since they were working with similar visions.
+The merged organization of governments held joint council meetings and planning sessions.
 They had one executive director, one accountant, and a city clerk.
 All administrative positions were moved into one building and they streamlined costs by not duplicating services.
 At that time, there was limited funding available to municipal governments and there were more opportunities for money through BIA funds and tribal government.
 In 2009, the goals began to change and it was decided to separate the two governments, with the goal of making the city and traditional governments financially solvent again.

 Some of the issues that the mayor deals with include looking for funding, supervising the water and sewer plant, managing the village power, and dealing with wildlife in the community.
 The mayor also has to assist the council and community with long range planning.

 Kiana's current mayor, Brad Reich, became mayor when Tom Cyrus resigned in 2009.
-The full resignation took a year, and Reich become mayor.
+The full resignation took a year to go into effect and Reich become mayor.

 Education

 The Kiana School, operated by the Northwest Arctic Borough School District, serves the community.
-As of 2017 it had 123 students, with Alaska Natives making up 97% of the student body.
+As of 2017 it has 123 students, with Alaska natives making up 97% of the student body.